 (3) The special resolution authorising the issue of sweat equity shares shall be valid for making the allotment within a period of not more than twelve months from the date of passing of the special resolution.

 (4) The company shall not issue sweat equity shares for more than fifteen percent of the existing paid up equity share capital in a year or shares of the issue value of rupees five crores, whichever is higher:

 Provided that the issuance of sweat equity shares in the Company shall not exceed twenty five percent, of the paid up equity capital of the Company at any time.

-[Provided further that a startup company, as defined in notification number GSR 180(E)* dated 17th February,2016 issued by the Department of Industrial Policy and Promotion, Ministry of Commerce and Industry’ Government of India, may issue sweat equity shares not exceeding fifty percent of its paid up capital upto five years from the date of its incorporation or registration.]
+[Provided further that a startup company, as defined in notification number [G.S.R.
+127(E), dated the 19th February, 2019 issued by the Department for Promotion of Industry and Internal Trade], Ministry of Commerce and Industry’ Government of India, may issue sweat equity shares not exceeding fifty percent of its paid up capital upto [ten] years from the date of its incorporation or registration.]

 (5) The sweat equity shares issued to directors or employees shall be locked in/non transferable for a period of three years from the date of allotment and the fact that the share certificates are under lock-in and the period of expiry of lock in shall be stamped in bold or mentioned in any other prominent manner on the share certificate.